Key takeaways

 3. Sentence segmentation.
 Buffer ASR partials to a sentence boundary or pause.
 Hard part: do not over-buffer (latency) and do not under-buffer (mistranslation).

 5. Streaming TTS.
-ElevenLabs, Cartesia Sonic, OpenAI TTS, Deepgram Aura (closed); Coqui XTTS v2, F5-TTS (open).
+Cartesia Sonic-3 (40–90 ms model time-to-first-byte, the lowest published figure in 2026), ElevenLabs Flash v2.5 (~75 ms model latency), OpenAI TTS, Deepgram Aura (closed); Coqui XTTS v2, F5-TTS, Kokoro (open).
 Stream audio back at sentence boundaries; do not wait for the whole utterance.

 6. WebRTC playback to recipient.
 Mix translated audio into the recipient’s receive track.
 Optional: side-by-side captions, original-voice ducking, speaker switching for multi-party.